watteja/flask-blog/README.md

 # Flask blog

-This is a blog I'm creating both to learn Flask, Python, web development in general, and also have some place where to write down stuff regardless which device I'm using, with the specific functionalities I need.
+This is a microblogging platform I'm creating both to learn Flask, Python, web development in general, and also have some place where to write down stuff regardless which device I'm using, with the specific functionalities I need.

 ## Phase 1 - Official Flask tutorial